datcsv/tez-tax/README.md

 * For U.S. users, it may be useful to generate tax documents using '04_Tax_Generation.R'. **The outputs of this step should be used for informational purposes only and are provided as-is.
 Only a certified tax professional can accurately assess the tax implications of trading XTZ or associated tokens on the Tezos blockchain.**
 	+ This step relies on the ['staplr' R package](https://cran.r-project.org/web/packages/staplr/index.html) which, in turn, may rely on [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) to generate PDF outputs.
+	+ Please note that the current code assumes all transactions are short-term trades for the time being.

 ## License